 6. Signal right, exit the roundabout and yield to pedestrians in the exit crosswalk.

-Please visit Alberta Transportation's roundabout page for more information and resources on roundabouts in Alberta.
+Alberta Transportation's roundabout page also provides information on roundabouts in Alberta.

 think before you print